xuewei305/EncryptEngine/README.md

 3.Recommendation ConductingEvery Testing in VMware Workstation.

+	The one more thihg is to lose efficacy if you save document to C Disk.

 Finally I Hope you can enjoy this , but don't to try using it to commercial circumstance ......